ADGEfficiency/programming-resources/fundamentals/tools.md

 ### Terminal

-A program that run-
+A program that runs other programs

-Program to input / output text to a sh
+Program to input / output text to a shell
 - also called a *tty*

 There are different terminal emulators